 Next, it was on to the Rira Niru and her self-inflicted situation.
 The killing the ship's second officer was involved in was a tough case for all involved.
 While visiting with the port offices, Ms. Vik had the chance to review video records from the case.
 The "bar brawl" was actually part of a rather large melee which broke out in a club, and under very difficult filming conditions.
 While the club had vis-light and low-light cameras in addition to infrared systems, the crowded conditions and extreme activities made the camera feeds almost indiscernible.
 That was, until the moment the lights came on and a set of frames captured the officer holding one end of a shattered container who's other end had been thrust into the body of the victim.
 It didn't help that the officer's first statements to investigators was that she'd "felt the container moving toward her and grabbed it to protect herself just as the lights came up."

-Making things more "delicate" were possible reports the crew had a reputation for racking up fines and minor charges to start.
-Ultimately, the investigation and trial were not going to happen fast, so the port needed the captain to understand that his decision to stay in port was "his" decision, and so were the costs that created.
+Making things more "delicate" were some reports suggesting the crew had a reputation for racking up fines and minor charges to start.
+Ultimately, the investigation and trial were not going to happen fast, so the port needed the captain to understand that his decision to stay in port was "his" decision.
+And so were the costs that created.
 Of course, Inger had no idea how she could convince him, if he were as unreasoning as he seemed.
 And the time spent in the short cab ride was not at all enlightening either.
 At the berth, the ship was entirely un-inviting, with the crew making use of their right to secure their own bay by posting armed members.
 The ship itself showed no signs of departure preparations.

 Should it become necessary, the port would call on that force required to keep the peace, even if that meant arresting them all and billing the costs to the ship.
 Of course, the captain was all bluster to that, and so were a few of his crew as they sported a fairly interesting array of personal weapons in defiance.
 The one thread Inger could find to snag hold of and keep pulling was the crew's angry claims that their second officer had been railroaded from the start.
 She was surrounded by lies with no defenders and no sign of honesty.
-But even embracing that, Ms. Vik could not make them see they'd only make things worse if they ended up incarcerated alongside her.
+But even embracing that, Ms. Vik couldn't make them see they'd only make things worse if they ended up incarcerated alongside her.
 With their ship and cargo secured and eventually auctioned to pay their debts in the most extreme end.
 The only thing Ms. Vik could wish for was a sudden and comprehensive investigation the crew could accept as honest.